Asia Pacific iron ore operations

-APIO mainly sells under three-year supply agreements with Chinese steel producers and two-year supply agreements with Japanese customers.
-Pricing for other customers involves shorter-term pricing mechanisms of various lengths as short as one month.
-These arrangements are based on the daily spot price average.
+It mainly sells under three-year supply agreements with Chinese steel producers and two-year supply agreements with Japanese customers.
+Pricing for other customers includes a shorter-term pricing mechanism of various lengths.
+It can be up to one month.
+It’s based on the daily spot prices’ average.

 Iron ore’s demand dynamics are getting worse for China and Japan.
 This will put pressure on the realized prices for Asia Pacific’s iron ore shipments.

 Compared to these players, it’s cost profile is important.
 CLF’s cost profile is severely disadvantaged right now.

 Asia Pacific had a cash cost of $53.4 per ton for 2Q14—compared to $40–$45 per ton for its peers.
 Also, the Asia Pacific division has lower grades compared to most of its peers.
 Its grades vary from 55%–60%.
 The grades are 62% and above for its big peers.
 This attracts a considerable discount in the oversupply situation.
 It results in lower revenues per ton.